rhiannemock/ketoboot/README.md

 ## introduction page links

-The links on the index page and the result of clicking the link are as follows.
+The links on the introduction page and the result of clicking the link are as follows.

 ![Links as shown on introduction page](https://rhiannemock.github.io/ketoboot/testing-screenshots/links-testing/introduction-links/introduction-page-links.png)